ErickRomeroDev/naval-battle-game_v2/README.md

 - Enabled seamless interaction with the blockchain for game actions like join game, commit, start game and make move.
 - Implemented functionality for submitting transactions and verifying results real-time.
 - Unit testing using docker, local network, providers, Jest, and an instance of the Contract API Class.
-- It was used a headless Lace wallet implementation.
+- A headless Lace wallet implementation was used.
 - Automated error handling and transaction monitoring.
 #### Innovative approach or execution
 - The code structure for Phase 1 and Phase 2 is designed to be easily integrated into the UI, either manually or through an npm package.